 I remember when I made the switch from evening to morning training, and it was a shock to the system.
 Everything felt so much harder.
 But gradually, over time, I got used to it.

-On the flip side, others claim that any type of high-intensity activity, be it sprinting or lifting weights, shouldn’t be done in a fasted state.
-Your performance will suffer, and you run the risk of losing rather than gaining muscle.
+On the flip side, others claim that high-intensity workouts shouldn’t be done following fasting periods.
+Your metabolism will slow down, your performance will suffer, the levels of various stress hormones, such as cortisol, will rise and you run the risk of losing rather than gaining muscle.

 PRIVACY POLICY: This is a 100% private email list, and your email address is not shared with anyone for any reason.
 You can unsubscribe quickly and easily if you ever want to.